GridisBlueFeathers/minishell/assets/functions.md

     close() returns zero on success.
 On error, -1 is returned, and errno is set appropriately.

+## Directory Related
+### getcwd
+SYNOPSIS:

+    #include <unistd.h>

+    char *getcwd(char *buf, size_t size);

+DESCRIPTION:

+    The getcwd() function copies an absolute pathname of the current working directory to the array pointed to by buf, which is of length size.

+    If the length of the absolute pathname of the current working  directory, including the terminating null byte, exceeds size bytes, NULL is returned, and errno is set to ERANGE; an application should check for this error, and allocate a larger buffer if necessary.

+RETURN:

+    On success, this function returns a pointer to a string containing the pathname of the current working directory.
+In the case of getcwd() this is the same value as buf.

+    On failure, these functions return NULL, and errno is set to indicate the error.
+The contents of the array pointed to by buf are undefined on error.

+### chdir
+SYNOPSIS:

+    #include <unistd.h>

+    int chdir(const char *path);

+DESCRIPTION:

+    chdir() changes the current working directory of the calling process to the directory specified in path.

+RETURN:

+    On success, zero is returned.
+On error, -1 is returned, and errno is set appropriately.

+### opendir
+SYNOPSIS:

+    #include <sys/types.h>
+    #include <dirent.h>

+    DIR *opendir(const char *name);

+DESCRIPTION:

+    The opendir() function opens a directory stream corresponding to the directory name, and returns a pointer to the directory stream.
+The stream is positioned at the first entry in the directory.

+RETURN:

+    The opendir() function returns a pointer to the directory stream.
+On error, NULL is returned, and errno is set appropriately.

+### readdir
+SYNOPSIS:

+    #include <dirent.h>

+    struct dirent *readdir(DIR *dirp);

+DESCRIPTION:

+    The readdir() function returns a pointer to a dirent structure representing the next directory entry in the directory stream pointed to by dirp.
+It returns NULL on reaching the end of the directory stream or if an error occurred.

+    The fields of the dirent structure are listed in the man readdir.

+RETURN:

+    On success, readdir() returns a pointer to a dirent structure.
+(This structure may be statically allocated;
+    do not attempt to free it.)

+    If the end of the directory stream is reached, NULL is returned and errno is not changed.
+If an error occurs, NULL is returned and errno is set appropriately.
+To distinguish end of stream from an error, set errno to zero before calling readdir() and then check the value of errno if NULL is returned.

+### closedir
+SYNOPSIS:

+    #include <sys/types.h>
+    #include <dirent.h>

+    int closedir(DIR *dirp);

+DESCRIPTION:

+    The closedir() function closes the directory stream associated with dirp.
+A successful call to closedir() also closes the underlying file descriptor associated with dirp.
+The directory stream descriptor dirp is not available after this call.

+RETURN:

+    The closedir() function returns 0 on success.
+On error, -1 is returned, and errno is set appropriately.

+### unlink
+SYNOPSIS:

+    #include <unistd.h>

+    int unlink(const char *pathname);

+DESCRIPTION:

+    unlink() deletes a name from the filesystem.
+If that name was the last link to a file and no processes have the file open, the file is deleted and the space it was using is made available for reuse.

+    If the name was the last link to a file but any processes still have the file open, the file will remain in existence until the last file descriptor referring to it is closed.

+    If the name referred to a symbolic link, the link is removed.

+    If the name referred to a socket, FIFO, or device, the name for it is removed but processes which have the object open may continue to use it.

+RETURN:

+    On success, zero is returned.
+On error, -1 is returned, and errno is set appropriately.

+## Terminal Related
+### getenv
+SYNOPSIS:

+    #include <stdlib.h>

+    char *getenv(const char *name);

+DESCRIPTION:

+    The getenv() function searches the environment list to find the environment variable name, and returns a pointer to the corresponding value string.

+RETURN:

+    The getenv() function returns a pointer to the value in the environment, or NULL if there is no match.

+### isatty
+SYNOPSIS:

+    #include <unistd.h>

+    int isatty(int fd);

+DESCRIPTION:

+    The isatty() function tests whether fd is an open file descriptor referring to a terminal.

+RETURN:

+    isatty() returns 1 if fd is an open file descriptor referring to a terminal; otherwise 0 is returned, and errno is set to indicate the error.

+### ttyname
+SYNOPSIS:

+    #include <unistd.h>

+    char *ttyname(int fd);

+DESCRIPTION:

+    The function ttyname() returns a pointer to the null-terminated pathname of the terminal device that is open on the file descriptor fd, or NULL on error (for example, if fd is not connected to a terminal).
+The return value may point to static data, possibly overwritten by the next call.
+The function ttyname_r() stores this pathname in the buffer buf of length buflen.

+RETURN:

+    The function ttyname() returns a pointer to a pathname on success.
+On error, NULL is returned, and errno is set appropriately.
+The function ttyname_r() returns 0 on success, and an error number upon error.

+### ttyslot
+SYNOPSIS:

+    #include <unistd.h>

+    int ttyslot(void);

+DESCRIPTION:

+    The legacy function ttyslot() returns the index of the current user's entry in some file.

+    In detail, the function ttyslot() returns the index of the controlling terminal of the calling process in  the file /etc/ttys, and that is (usually) the same as the index of the entry for the current user in the file /etc/utmp.
+BSD still has the /etc/ttys file, but System V-like systems do not, and hence cannot refer to it.

+    Thus, on such systems the documentation says that ttyslot() returns the current user's index in the user accounting data base.

+    For more information about this legacy function, check man ttyslot.

+RETURN:

+    If successful, this function returns the slot number.
+On error (e.g., if none of the file descriptors 0, 1 or 2 is associated with a terminal that occurs in this data base) it returns 0 on UNIX V6 and V7 and BSD-like systems, but -1 on System V-like systems.

+### ioctl
+SYNOPSIS:

+    #include <sys/ioctl.h>

+    int ioctl(int fd, unsigned long request, ...);

+DESCRIPTION:

+    The ioctl() system call manipulates the underlying device parameters of special files.
+In particular, many operating characteristics of character special files (e.g., terminals) may be controlled with ioctl() requests.
+The argument fd must be an open file descriptor.

+    The second argument is a device-dependent request code.
+The third argument is an untyped pointer to memory.
+    It's traditionally char *argp (from the days before void * was valid C), and will be so named for this discussion.

+RETURN:

+    Usually, on  success  zero is returned.
+A few ioctl() requests use the return value as an output parameter and return a nonnegative value on success.
+On error, -1 is returned, and errno is set appropriately.

 ## Readline Related
 ### readline
 SYNOPSIS: